 The New Year has arrived and with it is your new 2019 sales headcount.
 Maybe your new budget has increased, decreased or stayed the same, either way, you need to ramp up your sales team again this year.
-How can you make the most of the first quarter of the year to ensure you meet your hiring goals as early as possible?
+How can you make the most of the first quarter of the year with smarter sales recruiting to ensure you meet your hiring goals as early as possible?
 Below are 6 crucial steps to kick off the new year with a bang, put money in your pocket and scale a world class sales team.

 Step One: Market Dictation

 This first holds very true for me as I love to dive into analytics and data before I make any big decisions.
 Take a look at what you learned from 2018 in order to accurately plan for 2019; dive into the data with specific questions.
 Data tells a story without bias or human error.
 You can go back and look at your 2018 sales recruiting goals.
 What did you achieve, what worked, what didn’t work?
-Make your 2019 goals based on the data.
+Smarter sales recruiting means making your 2019 goals based on the data.
 Analytics can be a double-edged sword so be cautious not to go down a rabbit hole of data without any actionable insights.

 - Let’s work through this together, what are your hiring goals for 2019?
 Take a moment right now to jot them down.
 Done?
 Ok, how many new sales reps you need to hire in 2019 in order to hit revenue goals.

 - Now let’s break down what worked in 2018.
 Did you meet your hiring goals?
 Which parts of the process worked?
 Write down what worked and make sure to replicate them for 2019, no one wants to reinvent the wheel.